VoluntasTua/scripture-study-guide/quran/week-4-suras-36-67-32/sura-36.md

 ## _Ayat_

-The heart of the sura lies in verses 33-44, in which are found 12 of the 25 jewels in this chapter.
-These are the _ayat_ or signs.
+The heart of the sura lies in verses 33-44, which make up 12 of the 25 jewels in this chapter.
+These are the _ayat_ or signs:

 > And a Sign for them is the earth that is dead.
 > We give it life,